akshara12code/Diet-Meal-recommendation-system/README.md

     Recommendation Engine:
         Based on user data, a recommendation engine powered by the LLM generates personalized meal plans.
         LLM-based NLP models like GPT-3 or GPT-4 are used to understand complex user inputs and suggest optimized meal plans.

-How the System Works

-    User Data Collection:
-        The user provides input regarding their age, gender, fitness goals (e.g., weight loss, muscle gain), allergies, and dietary preferences (e.g., vegetarian, vegan, etc.).

-    NLP Processing:
-        The user inputs are processed by a Large Language Model (LLM) (e.g., GPT) to extract relevant dietary information, preferences, and goals.
-        The model generates meal recommendations based on this input.

-    Meal Plan Generation:
-        Based on the processed data, the system pulls relevant meal information from the database.
-        The meal plan is then optimized based on nutritional value, calorie requirements, and food preferences.

-    Meal Plan Delivery:
-        The user receives a daily, weekly, or monthly meal plan.
-        Each meal plan includes recipes, ingredients, nutritional breakdown, and preparation instructions.